 Clarnico was the largest sugar confectionery manufacturer in Britain.

-Clarke, Nickolls & Coombs was founded as a peel manufacturer at Hackney Wick in 1872.
-At the instigation of Robert Coombs (1836 – 1919), the partners established a confectionery subsidiary called Clarnico.
+Clarke, Nickolls & Coombs was established as a jam manufacturer at Hackney Wick in East London in 1872.

 Clarke, Nickolls & Coombs was incorporated as a public company with a share capital of £80,000 from 1887.

 Clarke, Nickolls & Coombs introduced a profit-sharing scheme for its workforce from 1890.
 After paying a six percent dividend, the company split the remaining profit equally between the shareholders and the workforce.
 840 people shared a total of £1,700 in 1893.